Trading GBP/HUF

 3. Fusion Markets - Fusion Markets is an online broker established in 2017 and regulated by the ASIC, VFSC and FSA.
 It is best known for its low-cost forex and CFD trading, although its multiple account types and copy trading solutions cater to a range of traders.
 New clients can sign up and start trading in 3 easy steps.

 4. eToro - eToro is a top-rated multi-asset platform which offers trading services in thousands of CFDs, stocks and cryptoassets.
 Launched in 2007, the brand has millions of active traders globally and is authorized by tier one regulators, including the FCA and CySEC.
 The brand is particularly popular for its comprehensive social trading platform.
 Crypto Trading is offered via eToro USA LLC; Investments are subject to market risk, including the possible loss of principal.
-CFDs are not available in the US Cryptoasset investing is highly volatile and unregulated in the UK and some EU countries.
-No consumer protection.
-Tax on profits may apply.
-51% of retail accounts lose money.
+CFDs are not available in the US Crypto investments are risky and highly volatile.
+Tax may apply.
+Understand the risks here.
+61% of retail accounts lose money.

 5. CMC Markets - Established in 1989, CMC Markets is a respected broker listed on the London Stock Exchange and authorized by several tier-one regulators, including the FCA, ASIC and CIRO.
 More than 1 million traders from around the world have signed up with the multi-award winning brokerage.